playabl/react-native-deltadna/README.md

 (If you want to persist the installed package in your `package.json`, add `--save` to this command.)

 #### Mostly automatic installation
-If you haven't RNPM installed, install it with `npm install -g rnpm`.

-Call `rnpm link` to link the native parts against your application and continue with `Additional configuration`.
+Call `react-native link` to link the native parts against your application and continue with `Additional configuration`.

 #### Manual installation

 ##### Android
-1. Open up `android/app/src/main/java/[...]/MainActivity.java`
+1. Open up `android/app/src/main/java/[...]/MainApplication.java`
   - Add `import com.playable.deltadna.RNDeltaDNAPackage;` to the imports at the top of the file
   - Add `new RNDeltaDNAPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`: